yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

   - `fzf`: Jump to a directory, or reveal a file using fzf.
   - `zoxide`: Jump to a directory using zoxide.

+- find

+  - `query`: Optional, the query to find for.
+If not provided, a interactive UI will be used to input with.
+  - `--previous`: Find for the previous occurrence.
+  - `--smart`: Use smart-case when finding, i.e. case-sensitive if the query contains uppercase characters, otherwise case-insensitive.
+  - `--insensitive`: Use case-insensitive find.

+- find_arrow: Move the cursor to the next or previous occurrence.

+  - `--previous`: Move to the previous occurrence.

 - sort

   - `by`